The East End twang in Vince Hilaire's voice rings out through tinny phone speakers in an echoey basement in a central London office.

-It may be hard, however, for a modern fan to fully understand where the now-59-year-old develops such a stand-point from when Palace's former talisman delves into a little more detail as to what 'racist abuse' actually manifested itself as whilst he grew up playing the game he'd always shone at.
+It may be hard, however, for a modern fan to fully understand where the now-60-year-old develops such a stand-point from when Palace's former talisman delves into more detail as to what racist abuse manifested itself as while he grew up playing the game he'd always shone at.

-And his earliest recollection, it transpires, comes from when he was just 15-years-old - being targeted even by children as he played innocuously for Crystal Palace's reserves when "three or four children all under the age of 11 screamed abuse," Hilaire being only four years their senior.
+And his earliest recollection, it transpires, comes aged just 15-years-old - targeted even then as he played innocuously for Crystal Palace's reserves when "three or four children all under the age of 11 screamed abuse," Hilaire being only four years their senior.

-Another time, while playing for San Jose Earthquakes in California, Hilaire was enjoying a late-night drive in a new car trying to get his bearings for the city having only moved in that day.
+Another time, while playing for San Jose Earthquakes in California, Hilaire was taking a late-night drive in a new car, trying to get his bearings for the city having only moved in that day.
 Stopping at a set of traffic lights "a little bit lost", he wound down his window to ask two women in the car next to him for directions.

 Upon saying 'excuse me', however, the women looked "in the most horrified manner you've ever seen and put their foot down, going straight through a red light."

 🔴🔵 Happy Birthday Vince Hilaire! 🔴🔵 pic.twitter.com/56uwb3eNU1— Crystal Palace F.C. (@CPFC) October 10, 2018

 Today, though, Hilaire is able to look back on such experiences from a new perspective.
 One thing he would continue to return to throughout his interview is the need for wider education, saying: "An ignorant person can be changed, a racist person cannot.
 Luckily for people in this country, there are more ignorant people than racist people and that’s a fact.
 That is an absolute fact.